 - Every site should have a different password

-- Don’t use actual phrases or words for a password
+- Don’t use actual phrases, numbers or words for a password

 To find out how secure your password is, type your password in this site: